syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 ### Freeze particular columns:

-To freeze selected columns in grid at the time of scrolling, set [`isFrozen`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isfrozen "isFrozen") property of columns as `true`. [`isFrozen`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isfrozen "isFrozen") columns are rendered first in the grid even the columns index is different while declaring the `columns`.
+To freeze selected columns in grid at the time of scrolling, by set [`isFrozen`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isfrozen "isFrozen") property of columns as `true`. [`isFrozen`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isfrozen "isFrozen") columns are rendered first in the grid even the columns index is different while declaring the [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns").

 The following code example describes the above behavior.